 Accomplish physically taxing activities and household chores ahead of time to avoid putting stress on the incisions and risking more bruising, swelling, and development of seromas.
 Prepare meals in advance.

 Refrain from alcohol consumption for at least 48 hours, and avoid smoking for four to six weeks.

 What to expect from the procedure:

-During the procedure, anesthesia is administered and incisions are made, allowing Dr. Gardner to sculpt and reposition fat, tissues and muscle from the face, jowls and neck.
+During the procedure, anesthesia is administered and incisions are made, allowing Dr. Gardner to sculpt and reposition fat, tissues, and muscle from the face, jowls, and neck.
 Skin is then draped over the contours of the face and closed using sutures or adhesives.

 Recovery from a facelift is generally very well tolerated.
 You will be prescribed medications to control discomfort or nausea and to prevent infection.
-During the first week you will wear a compressive garment or dressing to maintain support for the surgically corrected tissues.
+During the first week, you will wear a compressive garment or dressing to maintain support for the surgically corrected tissues.
 You will sleep with your head elevated and will avoid any strenuous activity or heavy lifting for 1-2 weeks.
 Recovery time may be shorter for more limited procedures.
 When your dressings are removed, there will be some swelling and bruising.
-The swelling and bruising generally resolves gradually over for 1-2 weeks and may occasionally last longer in more severe cases.
+The swelling and bruising generally resolve gradually over for 1-2 weeks and may occasionally last longer in more severe cases.
 A tissue glue will be used during your surgery to minimize bruising and eliminate the need for any drains.

 What are the risks?